c-scale-community/discussions/commmunity_guidelines.md

 You may not post anything digital that belongs to someone else without permission.
 You may not post descriptions of, links to, or methods for stealing someone’s intellectual property (software, video, audio, images), or for breaking any other law.

 ## Powered by You
-This site is operated by your friendly [C-SCALE partners](https://c-scale.eu/partners/) and **you**, the community.
+This site is operated by your friendly [moderators](https://github.com/orgs/c-scale-community/people?query=role%3Aowner) and **you**, the community.
 If you have any further questions about how things should work here, open a new topic in the [discussions](https://github.com/c-scale-community/discussions/discussions) and let’s discuss!
 If there’s a critical or urgent issue that can’t be handled by a meta topic or flag, contact us at [community@c-scale.eu](mailto:community@c-scale.eu).

 ## Can't find what you're looking for?
 If you have a specific question about something not covered in this topic, why not [start a new one](https://github.com/c-scale-community/discussions/discussions/new).